External ScholarshipS & SCHOLARSHARE

-External Scholarships must be reported to the Office of Financial Aid and Scholarships (OFAS).
-As part of San Diego State University’s participation in providing federal and state financial aid, federal law requires that the Office of Financial Aid and Scholarships consider all resources when determining eligibility and awarding financial aid.
+External Scholarships must be reported to the SDSU Financial Aid Office.
+As part of San Diego State University’s participation in providing federal and state financial aid, federal law requires that all resources are considered when determining eligibility and awarding financial aid.
 Therefore, we will adjust the student’s financial aid when necessary.

 External scholarships have varying requirements and deadlines, so make sure to review their application information carefully.
 Contact the external scholarship donor directly if there are questions.

 List of external scholarships: View a list of selected scholarships not administered by SDSU.